engbnyarambi/Basic_Active_Directory_Home_Lab/README.md

 <br />

 <h2>Credits</h2>
-This project was heavily inspired by the comprehensive YouTube tutorial "How to Setup a Basic Home Lab Running Active Directory (Oracle VirtualBox) | Add Users w/PowerShell" by [the channel name] ([https://www.youtube.com/watch?v=MHsI8hJmggI]).
+This project was heavily inspired by the comprehensive YouTube tutorial "How to Setup a Basic Home Lab Running Active Directory" by Josh Madakor ([https://www.youtube.com/watch?v=MHsI8hJmggI]).
 Their clear explanations and step-by-step guidance were instrumental in the development of this project.<br />

 <h2>Requirements</h2>